Q: What ages can attend the Queenford Farm Adventure Camps in Oxfordshire?

 A: Yes if you hold a Blue Light Card or Defence Discount Card we can offer 15% off any booking.
 This only applies to your children.
 Please enter BLUELIGHT or DEFENCE at checkout to redeem this discount.
 You then need to email your card to info@theoxfordboatadventure.co.uk for the booking to be approved.

-Q: do children need to be able to swim?
+Q: Do children need to be able to swim?

-Q: What food is provided?
+Q: What food is provided at the Queenford Farm Camps?

 A: Parents should provide a packed lunch, 2 suitable snacks and a water bottle with a covered mouthpiece.
 Please note we are a nut free course.
 Some of our Adventures include food, for example pizza on the Island and marshmallows round the fire.
 We do cater for all dietary needs but please ensure any allergies are included in the booking form when prompted so we can plan for them.